Outcome statement

 - ask workers if they feel supported to be healthy and safe.
 This includes any resources or processes they can use to support their health and safety.

-- analyse risk (Outcome 2.4), incident* (Outcome 2.5) and feedback* and complaint* s (Outcome 2.6) data to see if any issues are recurring.
-If this is the case, take action in a timely* manner to reduce or prevent these issues from happening in the future.
+- analyse risk (Outcome 2.4), incidents (Outcome 2.5), feedback and complaints (Outcome 2.6a and 2.6b) data to see if any issues are recurring.
+If this is the case, take action in a timely manner to reduce or prevent these issues from happening in the future.

-- complete assessments or checks to make sure workers are delivering care and services that are safe for older people, themselves and their coworkers (Outcome 2.3).
-If assessments identify any issues or concerns, take action in a timely* manner to address these.
+- complete assessments or checks to make sure workers are delivering aged care services that are safe for older people, themselves and their co-workers (Outcome 2.3).
+If assessments identify any issues or concerns, take action in a timely manner to address these.
 For example:

 - the quality system may need to be modified